Hospital Records: Artists

 The following musicians are signed to Hospital Records and/or its sublabels.

 Podcast and Forza

 Tony Colman was the original host of the Hospital Records Podcast.
 He was occasionally joined by a guest from the label or an up-and-coming unsigned artist.
 Colman often played demos from budding producers on the podcast.

 Starting in April 2022, the Hospital-signed DJ Degs took over as the main host of the podcast.

 The podcast has won the BT Digital Music Award for Best Podcast in 2006, 2007 and 2008.

 From Forza Horizon 2 to 4, Colman and fellow founder Chris Goss appeared on in the in-game radio station for Hospital Records.
-Degs would take over for Colman for Forza Horizon 5.
+Colman stopped appearing in the series after Horizon 4, with Goss' co-host being Degs for Forza Horizon 5 and Dynamite MC for Forza Horizon 6.

 Awards

 From 2009 to 2011 and 2014 to 2021, Hospital Records has won the Best Label title at the Drum & Bass Arena Awards.